-- Be proficient with SAT procedures. a. - b.
-Attend meetings and be active participants in the review of student reports. - Handle all reports and investigations in a confidential manner with information released c. only on a need to know basis. - Address issues in a timely manner d. - Maintain knowledge and competence in using the selected threat assessment tool(s). e. - IV.
-Faculty/Staff Responsibilities - Be familiar with the SAT Policies and Procedures for reporting incidents. a. - Report any conduct violations or concerning behaviors (including threats or perceived threats) Ь. to the Conduct Officer and Public Safety. - Cooperate with the Conduct Officer and SAT to implement recommended action for mitigaс. tion of threat.
+- a.
+Be proficient with SAT procedures. - b.
+Attend meetings and be active participants in the review of student reports. - Handle all reports and investigations in a confidential manner with information released only on a need to know basis. - d.
+Address issues in a timely manner - e.
+Maintain knowledge and competence in using the selected threat assessment tool(s).

+IV.
+Faculty/Staff Responsibilities

+- a.
+Be familiar with the SAT Policies and Procedures for reporting incidents. - Report any conduct violations or concerning behaviors (including threats or perceived threats) to the Conduct Officer and Public Safety. - Cooperate with the Conduct Officer and SAT to implement recommended action for mitigation of threat.